Email FacebookTwitterMenu burgerClose thin

 Rather than trying to figure out your personal retirement income and expenses in detail, you can use income replacement.
 For a 60-year-old earning $100,000 annually, the target budget number for income could be, say, $70,000 per year.
 This is using a 70% income replacement guideline.

-The 4% withdrawal rate is another guideline that assumes withdrawing that percentage of a portfolio annually, adjusted for inflation, will allow a nest egg to last as long as a typical retirement.
+The 4% withdrawal rate is another guideline many retirees follow.
+It assumes that annual withdrawal rate, adjusted for inflation, allows your nest egg to last throughout your whole retirement.
 Withdrawing 4% annually from a $2.5 million portfolio would generate $100,000 in retirement income.
 This covers the $70,000 income replacement target, with a nice cushion of $30,000 per year.

 For most people, savings represent only one source of potential income in retirement.
 Additionally, this individual could start taking Social Security benefits as early as age 62.
 Alternatively, they could wait to claim their benefits until reaching full retirement age at 67, or even longer at 70.
 This would qualify them for higher monthly benefit amounts, with the tradeoff of starting them later.